Elsevier: Emerging Tech & Enhanced Patient-Centred Care

 Founded in 1800 in Amsterdam, North Holland, Elsevier has witnessed the foundation of microbiology, the discovery of vaccines and the accidental invention of the X-ray.
 Now, the company supports researchers and healthcare professionals to advance scientific knowledge and improve healthcare outcomes for the benefit of society.

-Dr Ximena Alvira, joined Elsevier in 2012, observing in his lifetime, the rise of AI in healthcare.
-He is clear that AI must enhance, not replace the human hand of empathy.
+Dr Ximena Alvira, joined Elsevier in 2012, observing in her lifetime the rise of AI in healthcare.
+She is clear that AI must enhance, not replace the human hand of empathy.

 Key components of delivering patient-centred care